chunyiyang/find-political-donors/README.md

 First dictionary is dict_zip, key is string type: key = cmte_id + '|' + zip_code.
 Second dictionary is dict_date, key is string type: key = cmte_id + '|' + transanction_date.
-For both dictionaries, use object of DonationValue as value.
+For both dictionaries, use object of DonationValue class as value.

-DonationValue has three entries: 2 heaps(one minHeap and one is maxHeap) and the sum.
+DonationValue class has three entries: 2 heaps(one minHeap and one is maxHeap) and the sum.
 Use these two heaps to store all the donation numbers.
 When there are even numbers, len(minHeap) == len(maxHeap).
 When there are odd numbers,len(maxHeap) = len(minHeap) + 1.
 All the numbers in maxHeap is less or equal to the numbers in minHeap.